deminy/aws-cdk-workshop/docs/stack-layer-swoole.md

 # Stack "layer-swoole"

-To Test the Swoole layer of Bref.
+To test the Swoole layer of Bref.

 ```bash
 cdk synth test-layer-swoole